Silicon Sasquatch examines the intersection of games and culture

 Co-founder, Managing Editor, and Designer

 Aaron Thayer is a graduate of the University of Oregon's School of Journalism and Communication, where he earned a degree in Magazine Journalism and minored in History.
-In June of 2015 he graduated from Portland State University with a Masters of Science in Professional and Technical Writing.
+He later graduated from Portland State University with a Masters of Science in Professional and Technical Writing.

 He's built a technical writing career across various industries including tech startups like ZOOM+Care, established multinational companies such as Smarsh and Convergys, and collaborates with non-profits like National Novel Writing Month.